 The walking route is established using an algorithm within the software used by the LA.
-This software is called Mapx and is produced by MapInfo.
-This programme integrates with the LA's database (Synergy/School Admissions Management) which is supplied by Servelec Education Ltd (www.servelec.co.uk).
+This programme integrates with the LA's database (Synergy/School Admissions Management) which is supplied by Access UK Ltd www.theaccessgroup.com

-Other measuring systems may give a different measurement but the Local Authority cannot take a measurement from another measuring system.
+Other measuring systems may give a different measurement, but the Local Authority cannot take a measurement from another measuring system.